sSolsta/fancy-1.9-level-reuploader/README.md

 - 13 september 2022 (v2.113):
 	- cleaned up the code and attempted to make it almost pep-8 compliant (no spaces around equals signs is ugly) (and also pep-8 specifically states the line length limit can be extended to 99 characters)
 	- rewrote the glow dot merger slightly to utilise multiprocessing (much faster, only really matters for levels like right out and freedom19 with a fuckton of glow dots)
+- 25 june 2023 (v2.12):
+	- fixed issue with 3d layering (i wasn't making a comparison where i should have) (yes i'm pretty sure this is just reverting the change made in v2.11)
+  - had a change of heart about spaces around equals signs
 ## future plans

 - add hitbox fixing